Michigan Schedule of Apportionment

 Historical Past-Year Versions of Michigan Form MI-1040H

-We have a total of eleven past-year versions of Form MI-1040H in the TaxFormFinder archives, including for the previous tax year.
+We have a total of twelve past-year versions of Form MI-1040H in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 2019 MICHIGAN Schedule of Apportionment MI-1040H